Iceland in the Eurovision Song Contest 1986: Competing entries

 On 5 December 1985, RÚV opened the submission period for interested songwriters to submit their entries until the deadline on 15 January 1986, however, deadline was later postponed until 25 January.
-287 entries were submitted during submission period, from which, jury panel selected 10 songs for the contest.
-Ten competing artists and songs were revealed by the broadcaster on 7 March 1986.
+287 entries were submitted during the submission period, from which a jury panel selected 10 songs for the contest.
+The ten competing artists and songs were revealed by the broadcaster on 7 March 1986.
 Following the announcement of the competing acts, it was revealed that two of the selected songs: "Vögguvísa" performed by Erna Gunnarsdóttir and "Ég lifi í draumi" performed by Björgvin Halldórsson, have violated the contest rules, which required the participating songs to be neither publicly performed nor released commercially before Eurovision final.
 For unknown reasons, aforementioned artists were still allowed to participate with ineligible songs.

 Final

 The final was held on 15 March 1986.
 The votes of a five-member jury decided the winner, although only the top five placings were announced.
 The winning entry was "Gleðibankinn", performed by Pálmi Gunnarsson and composed by Magnús Eiríksson.
-In addition to the performances of the competing entries, 1985 Eurovision winners Bobbysocks performed their winning song "La det swinge", and a new song entitled "Midnight Rocks" as special guests.
+In addition to the performances of the competing entries, 1985 Eurovision winners Bobbysocks performed their winning song "La det swinge" and a new song entitled "Midnight Rocks".

 Artist change

-On 20 March 1986, RÚV announced that eventual Söngvakeppnin winner Pálmi Gunnarsson will perform "Gleðibankinn" at the Eurovision Song Contest as part of newly-created 3-member band ICY, alongside Helga Möller and fellow Söngvakeppnin 1986 participant Eiríkur Hauksson.
+On 20 March 1986, RÚV announced that eventual Söngvakeppnin winner Pálmi Gunnarsson will perform "Gleðibankinn" at the Eurovision Song Contest as part of newly created 3-member band ICY, alongside Helga Möller and fellow Söngvakeppnin 1986 participant Eiríkur Hauksson.

 At Eurovision

+The contest was broadcast on Sjónvarpið and on radio station Rás 1 (both with commentary by Þorgeir Ástvaldsson).